jackylee0424/dfr/README.md

 p2pID
 ===
 [p2pID](http://p2pid.co) at Launch Hackathon 2014
-1. click new user
+1. Click new user
-2. type in your name
+2. Type in your name
-3. enable camera for like 10 seconds
+3. Enable camera for like 10 seconds
-4. go back home and login -> it should detect your ID
+4. Go back home and login -> it should detect your ID

 Build your own node